tonywok/tonywok.github.io/_posts/2020-06-24-the-command-pattern.md

 Naming is certainly hard, but I think we have this one under control for now.
 Let’s call our command `CancelSubscription`.
+My preference is to put place our commands in a namespace for collocation, making it `Commands::CancelSubscription`.

 Regardless of the naming scheme you choose, try to follow these rules: